Slack workflows

 Overview

 Slack workflows allow you to automate routine tasks and interactions within your Slack workspace.
-You can integrate Dust assistants into these workflows.
+You can integrate Dust agents into these workflows.

 For example: